WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Radarr/README.md

 # Radarr

-A Fork Of Sonarr To Work With Movies À La Couchpotato.
+A fork of Sonarr to work with movies à la Couchpotato.

 ---